 To provide the Services: We use information about you to provide the Services to you, authenticate you when you log in, provide customer support, and operate and maintain the Services.
-If a Canary Mail for iOS user chooses to receive Push notifications when they receive email, Canary will temporarily store the sender, subject, and first line of the message on our server.
+If a Canary Mail for iOS or Android user chooses to receive Push notifications when they receive email, Canary will temporarily store the sender, subject, and first line of the message on our server.
 This information is then deleted as soon as the notification is delivered.
-Users desiring to maximize their security can use Fetch notifications on Canary Mail for iOS, in which case your email is fetched from and stored directly on your device.
+Users desiring to maximize their security can use Fetch notifications on Canary Mail for iOS or Android, in which case your email is fetched from and stored directly on your device.

 For research and development: We are always looking for ways to make our Services smarter, faster, more secure, integrated, and useful to you.
 We use collective learnings about how people use our Services and feedback provided directly to identify which features and preferences users find most useful, to refine the user interface, and to guide further application development.
 We use device identifiers only to assess performance of our inbound marketing campaigns.

 To communicate with you about the Services: The email address you use with Canary will be used to send you important emails pertaining to security & legal announcements.
 If you sign up to receive news from Canary, we may send you emails regarding our latest products and services.
 You may unsubscribe at any time.
 We may also deliver a few helpful Push notifications to help you discover new features.
 You may opt out of these notifications via in-app settings.

 Customer support: We use your information to resolve technical issues you encounter, to respond to your requests for assistance, to analyze crash information, and to repair and improve the Services.